 Green Tea May Protect Your Brain in Old Age, Lowering Your Risk of Alzheimer's and Parkinson's

-Not only can green tea enhance brain function, for the time being, it might also ensure your brain in old age.
+Not only can green tea enhance brain function, but for the time being, it might also ensure your brain in old age.

 Alzheimer's disease is the most widely recognized neurodegenerative disease in people and the main cause of dementia.
 Parkinson's disease is the second most basic neurodegenerative disease and includes the death of dopamine-creating neurons in the brain.